zsoltf/salt-test-env/README.rst

 =================
-Salt Vagrant Demo
+Salt Test Env
 =================

-A Salt Demo using Vagrant.
+A Salt Test Environment using Vagrant

 Instructions